-"It [is] the best of times, it [is] the worst of times."
-Software engineers working with AWS have any cloud service imaginable at their fingertips and developer velocity could hardly be higher.
+Software engineers working with AWS have every cloud service imaginable at their fingertips, and developer velocity could hardly be higher.
 But, even the most shiny of coins has two sides.

 In this post, I describe a few of the challenges and quirks with the AWS API and why we're building Resoto.
 (Spoiler alert: It is so that you don't have to!)